 { Comments on this entry are closed }

-Based on January imports and February import licenses, long products imports so far this year were 16% lower than in the same period last year with the largest import volume decline coming from wire rod.
+US long products imports over the first two months of 2021 were also 3% lower than in the same period last year with the largest volume declines coming from wire rod and parallel flange sections.

 Short tons